top of page

 Cathleen works as a Paraeducator in the Tahoma Transition Program and is the Director of the Tahoma Color Guard as well as a staff member with Rhapsody Winterguard.
 She has taught a variety of dance classes at Issaquah Dance Theater and DASSdance.
 Cathleen loves to teach and work with children and is a firm believer that anyone and everyone can and should dance.

-Jazz, Contemporary, Stretch & Strength, Adaptive Dance
+Jazz, Contemporary, Stretch & Strength

 Koach%20T_edited.jpg